 A surprisingly large mall that serves as a popular place for people to shop and just hang out.
 The food court is outstanding, and a wide variety of restaurants are nearby.
 But beware: during Christmas shopping season, the traffic overwhelms the roads to the mall.
 Get your shopping done early or during less popular hours, or you'll sit in traffic far longer than most of us Appletonians can tolerate.

 Compared to other parts of the country, Appleton has a high number of high quality parks.
-(Perhaps that helps explain the high taxes!)
+See the map of Appleton parks.
 These parks are well kept and offer many facilities, including public swimming, baseball and soccer fields, picnic areas, river front beauty, well appointed playgrounds, nature trails, etc. My favorite parks include: City Park (8 acres that throb with the beauty of mature trees), Memorial Park (138 acres, including a small lake for canoeing and the Arboretum and Gardens described below), Pierce Park (38 acres, marvelous trees, ideal picnic spots, a beautiful view of the river, and lots of activities), Telulah Park (one of my favorites for a walk or bike ride, with 27 acres, featuring an old steam locomotive for young children to admire, beautiful trails and good fishing down on the river - said to be a place where Harry Houdini's family used to frequent, back when there was mineral springs and racecourse there) and Mead Park (fine swimming pool, a good playground, 8.5 acres).
 You can see photos of nearly all of our parks on a remarkably helpful Website, Jim Froeming's Trivia Asylum Presents Appleton's Parks and Places for parks and places in and around Appleton -- what a kind service!

 Just north of Appleton is Plamann Park, a 257-acre marvel that began with 147 acres donated to Outagamie County by Robert Plamann.
 This park includes a swimming lake, several good playgrounds, a great Frisbee golf course (27 holes), picnic shelters, baseball diamonds, tennis courts, delightful nature trails and an 18-station fitness trail.
 Lots of wooded land invites hiking.
 In winter there is cross-country skiing, snowmobile trails, a sledding hill, an ice rink, and a heated shelter.
 There is also a children's farm that enables kids to see what farm life is like in Wisconsin.
 For info, call (920) 832-4790 (general), 832-4900 (lake), or 779-6433 (nature center).
 (Source: Points of Interest in the Telecom USA 1994/95 phone book, page 33.)